rrooggiieerr/esphome-axaremote/PCB.md

 duct that brings the cable to the RJ25 (6P6C) connector of the AXA Remote.

 Connect the RJ25 (6P6C) side of the provided cable to the _AXA Remote_ and guide the wire trough the cable duct.
-Then connect the JST XH connector to _J2/AXA 1_ on the PCB.
+Then connect the JST XH connector to __J2/AXA 1__ on the PCB.

-_J3/AXA 2_ can be used to connect a second AXA Remote.
-By default the power of the primary AXA Remote is forwarded to the secondary, but if this secondary AXA Remote has it's own power supply you can cut JP3 and JP3 to disable the power forwarding.
+__J3/AXA 2__ can be used to connect a second AXA Remote.
+By default the power of the primary AXA Remote is forwarded to the secondary, but if this secondary AXA Remote has it's own power supply you can cut __JP3__ and __JP3__ to disable the power forwarding.

+The firmware will detect if a second AXA Remote is connected and create a cover entity accordingly.

 ### Connecting the Light-Dependent Resistor (LDR)

-Optionally you can solder the provided LDR on solderpads _R9/Brightness_ of the PCB.
+Optionally you can solder the provided LDR on solderpads __R9/Brightness__ of the PCB.
 The LDR does not have a polarity, orientation does mot matter.
 You can drill a 5 mm hole in the casing of the AXA Remote and let the LDR peek trough.

 The light sensor is disabled in Home Assistant.
 Click the disabled entity and enable the sensor if you want to use the sensor.

+### Disabling the power LED

+You can disable the Power LED by cutting the trace between jumper __JP1__ with a sharp knife.
+If you want to enable the LED again on a later moment soldering __JP1__ will bring the LED back.

 ### Wi-Fi configuration

 The ESPHome based firmware implements the open _Improv via BLE_ standard for configuring Wi-Fi.
-If your Home Assistant has Bluetooth configured, or you're using [Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy/), the AXA Remote PCB will be automatically discovered by the Improv integration.
+If your Home Assistant has Bluetooth configured, or you're using _[Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy/)_, the AXA Remote PCB will be automatically discovered by the Improv integration.

 <img src="PCB discovered by Improv via BLE.png" width="50%"/>